esphome/esphome-docs/components/lvgl.rst

 ``spinbox``
 ***********

-The Spinbox contains a number (as text) which can be increased or decreased with two buttons or physical keys.
+The Spinbox contains a numeric value (as text) which can be increased or decreased through actions.
+You could use some plus or minus buttons to call them as required.

 **Specific options:**